-Hormones & environment & birth partner’s role – what helps and hinders labour, what you can do about this, what partners can do to be the most incredible birth partner.
+Hormones & environment & birth partner’s role – what helps and hinders labour, what you can do about this, how the brain works during labour and how to help this process, what partners can do to be the most incredible birth partner.
 How much can you change the room around (as much as you like!) and what’s good to pack in your hospital bag to aid comfort and relaxation.

 - A woman in labour is a powerful and amazing being!
 But being in the state of giving birth makes her vulnerable too and her immediate environment and how she feels will have a huge impact on how her birth unfolds.

 - After this exercise her partner will know how best to support her.
 Together they can think about how they want to personalise their space on the labour ward or birth centre and what items they can bring with them to aid comfort.

 Positions for labour – knowing which positions may be helpful and provide the most comfort.